 The keys to perfect snickerdoodles:

 - Use cream of tartar.
 Not baking powder – cream of tartar.
 I know, it’s annoying to buy it, but it’s the main rising agent in snickerdoodles and the distinctive flavor will not be present otherwise.
+That being said, if you can’t access it and you want to make snickerdoodle cookies without cream of tartar, you CAN use baking powder instead (instructions in the recipe).

 - Whisk your dry ingredients together before mixing into the wet.
 This incorporates the ingredients more evenly with less stirring required once that flour goes in.
 Less mixing = better cookies.